-FY 2020-2023 TRANSPORTATION IMPROVEMENT PROGRAM (TIP) AMENDMENTS:
+CONSIDER AMENDMENT TO TRANSPORTATION IMPROVEMENT PROGRAM (TIP):

-Mrs. Johnson said that the APO is amending the TIP four times a year.
-Stearns County, WACOSA, Metro Bus, and MnDOT have proposed changes.
+Senior Planner Vicki Johnson reported that the APO is currently on a schedule to amend the TIP four times a year.
+The FY 2020-2023 TIP was previously approved by the Policy Board in August, 2019.
 Fiscal constraint has been maintained for all proposed changes.
+The changes are as follows: